-Followed by this tank:
+Followed by a tank.

-The ground shook as the Buk-M mobile anti-air missile launcher went past which is my best excuse for the slightly blurry photo:
+The ground shook as the Buk-M mobile anti-air missile launcher went past, which is my best excuse for the slightly blurry photo.

-Holy cow!
-Hubby believes this is an ICBM, a Russian Army Topol Intercontinental ballistic missile.
-This is one scary weapon, that will hopefully never be used.
-A bit of trivia, the ICBM has a range of at least 3,400 miles and only five countries have ICBM: China, India, Israel, Russia, and the USA.
+Next, an ICBM, a Russian Army Topol Intercontinental ballistic missile.
+This is one scary weapon that will hopefully never be used.

 Tony Payne